Nivalyx/osu-wiki/wiki/Tournaments/UCUP/2022/en.md

 ### Tournament registration

+1. All interested players are required to register into the tournament individually through [this form](https://forms.gle/8E5YcC4LbropHEnz6).
+   - In order to be eligible to play in the tournament, a player must Have the flag of any of the ten [ASEAN member states](https://asean.org/about-asean/member-states/) (::{ flag=BN }:: Brunei Darussalam, ::{ flag=KH }:: Cambodia, ::{ flag=ID }:: Indonesia, ::{ flag=LA }:: Laos, ::{ flag=MY }:: Malaysia, ::{ flag=MM }:: Myanmar, ::{ flag=PH }:: The Philippines, ::{ flag=SG }:: Singapore, ::{ flag=TH }:: Thailand, or ::{ flag=VN }:: Vietnam) displayed on their profile.
+2. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the Tournament Management.
+3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration phase has ended.
-As the tournament was an invitational, there were no open registrations held for the event.
-However, as always, test players, referees, and mappool selectors may not participate as players in this tournament.
+4. Testplayers, referees, and mappool selectors may not participate as players in this tournament.

 ### Match instructions